flox/flox/cli/flox/doc/flox-activate.md

 flox [env1 env2 env3] <normal prompt>
 ```

+When multiple environments are activated each of their shell hooks
+(`hook.script` or `hook.file`)
+are executed in the context of the environment that they come from.
+This means that for each shell hook various environment variables such as
+`PATH`, `MANPATH`, `PKG_CONFIG_PATH`, `PYTHONPATH`, etc,
+are set to the appropriate values for the environment in which the shell
+hook was defined.

 # OPTIONS

 ## Activate Options

 `-- <command> [ <arguments> ]`
 :   Command to run in the environment.
-    Spawns the command in a subshell
-    that does not leak into the calling process.
+    Spawns the command in a subshell that does not leak into the calling
+    process.

 `-t`, `--trust`
 :   Trust a remote environment for this activation.
+    Activating an environment executes a shell hookwhich may execute arbitrary
+    code.
+    This presents a security risk,
+    so you will be prompted whether to trust the environment.
+    Environments owned by the current user are always trusted.
+    You may set certain environments to always be trusted using the config key
+    `trusted_environments."<owner/name>"`,
+    or via the following command:
+    `flox config --set trusted_environments.\"<owner/name>\" trust`.

 ```{.include}
 ./include/environment-options.md